 As you groom your dog, look for skin problems such as hair loss, dry skin, fleas, ticks, mites, masses or lumps, or red inflamed areas.
 Many problems are more easily treated with early detection.
 If you notice any abnormalities, contact your vet for an appointment.

 An important part of grooming your dog is clipping nails.
 This is generally a simple and painless process unless you have problems or your dog is resistant to the trim.
 Nail trimming is easiest in dogs with clear nails and harder in dogs with black or pigmented nails.
-Here is an article on How to Trim Your Dog’s Toenails or you can ask your veterinary clinic team to show you the correct technique.

 Benefits of Grooming for Dogs and Dog Owners

 Grooming your dog is a great way to spend time with your pooch, evaluate him and his skin for abnormalities, keep his coat healthy, minimize “doggy odors”, and reduce shedding and hair around your home.